-Because of the AMC present and fill greater than 400mm, the site is classified a Problem Site (P).
-Provided the recommendations given below are adopted and the fill has written certification that it was placed as controlled engineering fill, the site may be re-classified Moderately Reactive (M).
-After cutting and filling the classification remains unchanged.
+Because of the AMC, the site is classified as a Problem Site (P).
+However, based on the subsurface conditions observed, the site may be re-classified Highly Reactive (H1), provided the recommendations given below are adopted.
+After cutting and filling, the classification remains unaltered.